jrandj/java-11/README.md

 1. Like abstract interface methods, annotation elements are implicitly abstract and public.
 Declaring elements protected, private or final will result in a compilation failure.

-1. Like interface variables, annotation variables are implicitly public, static and final.
+1. Like interface variables, annotation variables are implicitly public, static, and final.
 A constant variable can be declared in an annotation but are not considered elements.

 1. A shorthand format exists for using annotations.
 This can occur if the annotation declaration contains an element named *value()*, the usage of the annotation provides no values for other elements, and the declaration does not contain any elements that are required.
 An example is shown below:
     ```java